Long suspected of murder, she confessed but avoided prison | Federal News Network

 Pitts’ mother, Carol, said Harmon will have to live with killing her daughter for the rest of her “miserable life.”

-None of Harmon’s family or friends were at her final court hearing, according to court documents.

-She’s barred by the plea agreement from talking about the case.
-And her usually chatty attorney, Cates, would only say, “This is a very sad case all the way around, and it just needed to end.”
+Harmon is barred by the plea agreement from talking about the case.
+Her usually chatty attorney, Cates, would only say, “This is a very sad case all the way around, and it just needed to end.”

-“Wouldn’t you if that was the only way you could get out of there?” said Burgoon, a past president of the Carson City Republican Women’s Club.
+“Wouldn’t you if that was the only way you could get out of there?”
+Burgoon said.
 “I do not believe that she did it.”

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.

-Note: This story has been corrected to show the month the trial was supposed to start is May.